Weir Wood Reservoir

 This is one of the largest bodies of open water in the county and it has rich and diverse communities of breeding, wintering and passage birds.
 Breeding birds include great crested grebe, teal, mute swan, tufted duck, little grebe, reed warbler, sedge warbler, coot and moorhen.

-Weir Wood is also home to a sailing club and a fishing lodge.
+Weir Wood is also home to a fishing lodge and, until 2025, a sailing club.